Meridian Logo White 480x107

 Why Meridian for Federal Buyers

 Federal LMS evaluations rarely slow down because of features alone.
-More often, delays happen when security questions surface late, authorization scope is unclear, documentation is difficult to access, or IT, security, program, and acquisition teams are not aligned early.
+More often, delays happen when security questions surface late, documentation is difficult to access, ATO responsibilities are unclear, or IT, security, program, and acquisition teams are not aligned early.

-Meridian helps federal teams evaluate with greater confidence by combining FedRAMP® 20x Moderate Authorization with practical support for the real work of federal buying.
+Meridian helps federal teams evaluate with greater confidence by combining FedRAMP 20x Class C certification with a configurable LMS built for complex training environments.

 Built for regulated learning environments